-During the unusual high flood in 1993, most of the hit villages were isolated.
+During the flood in 1993, most of the stricken villages were isolated.
 This demanded a flexible and decentralized leadership within the organization of the disaster response in Koblenz.
-Prior to the 1993 floods, the alarm plans and the organization of disaster response had been rather rigid.
-These plans proved to be inadequate for fast and high rising floods.
-This new experience resulted in adaptions of the System (compare chapter 5).
 Fortunately the social structure within the respective isolated town districts stimulated self-help and neighbourly assistance.
-The volunteer fire brigades were highly integrated as well, allowing an effective and autonomous flood management in those places.
+The volunteer fire brigades proved to be up to the test, allowing for an effective and autonomous flood management in those places.